publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVIII/m__us_usc_t7_s2009cc–9.md

     (b) __Limitation__

-        No bank, association, or institution described in subsection (a) of this section may make investments described in subsection (a) of this section that are greater than 5 percent of the capital and surplus of the bank, association, or institution.
+        No bank, association, or institution described in subsection (a) may make investments described in subsection (a) that are greater than 5 percent of the capital and surplus of the bank, association, or institution.

     (c) __Limitation on rural business investment companies controlled by Farm Credit System institutions__